Mohosin999/Mohosin999/README.md

 Recently, I’ve been building websites with AI-powered features integrated directly into the workflow.
 This approach ensures that the solutions I deliver stay modern, efficient, and ahead of the curve.

-I worked with a client as a Frontend Developer, building a high-performance, SEO-optimized web app using Next.js that helped boost their company's sales.
+I worked with a local client as a frontend developer, using Next.js, TypeScript, Strapi, and Tailwind CSS to create a high-performance, SEO-optimized web app that showcased their business.
 I consistently updated various sections based on client requests and learned a lot while delivering impactful results.

 I truly enjoy learning new things.
 Currently, I’m exploring backend development and working with the MERN stack to enhance my full-stack skills.
 When I’m not coding, I love spending time in peaceful green environments.
 I also exercise regularly to stay physically and mentally healthy.